nikhilgawai/windows-Detection-on-Jetson-Nano-2GB/README.md

-# Window Detection on Yolov5 using Jetson Nano 2gb Developer Kit.
+# Window Detection on Jetson Nano 2GB Developer Kit using Yolov5.

 Window detection system which will detect the quality of a window, identify whether it’s clear, foggy, clean and unclean and then recommend the steps to take